CS2103JAN2017-T09-B3/main/src/test/data/ManualTesting/TestScript.md

 * edits the content of task number 52 to "new content".
 * edits the start date time of task number 53 to 4pm of 3 April.
-* edits the end date time of task number 54 to 6:30pm of 4 April and add a tag, mrt.
+* edits the end date time of task number 54 to 6:30pm of 4 April and add a tag mrt.
-* After editing a task, the right panel should also reflect the changes.
+* After editing a task, it is selected and the right panel should also reflect the changes.

 **Command:**